 Be sure to cover every topic in plain English (rather than legalese) to ensure that your customers understand, specifically, what they’re agreeing to.
 Provide definitions where needed and avoid acronyms and abbreviations whenever possible.

-Ideally, you’ll form your terms and conditions when you’re drafting the other documents you need to form your business.
+Ideally, you’ll form your terms and conditions when you’re drafting the other documents you need to form your small business.

 But if your business is already up and running and doesn’t have terms and conditions in place, move this task to the top of your to-do list.